John O’Groats To Cape Town: Travelling Down The Map

-When it comes to long-distance travel, a lot of people have some big ideas of the places they’d like to see.
+When it comes to long-distance travelling, a lot of people have some big ideas about the places they’d like to see.
 Over the years, through seeing other people’s images, along with television appearances, it’s easy to build up a list of the places you need to see.
-Of course, though, choosing locations is one thing; planning a route is another.
-To help you out with this, this post will be exploring a trip like no other, from John O’Groats, the Northernmost town in the UK, to Cape Town, one of South Africa’s furthest South cities, to give you an idea of how to can embark on your own.
+Of course, choosing locations is one thing; planning a route is another.
+To help you out with this, this post will be exploring a trip like no other, travelling from John O’Groats, the Northernmost town in the UK, to Cape Town, one of South Africa’s furthest South cities, to give you an idea of how to can embark on your own adventure.

 Starting at John O’Groats, you can expect to find quaint tea rooms, historical landmarks, and ports which are as old as the records themselves.
 Moving down through the UK gives you a lot of options.
 Dotted around, you’ll find loads of points of interest, and loads of them will be on your way.
 At this stage of the journey, you have loads of freedom and can spend as much time at each site as you like.
 Before too long, though, you’ll probably want to start heading further South.

 France is the typical entry point for someone visiting mainland Europe from England.
 Using Ferry, the Eurostar, or flying, this journey can be done very quickly and will put you in a great city to start your international journey; Paris.
 From large monuments to ancient galleries and museums, this place is packed with things to lay your eyes upon.
 Of course, though, France isn’t your only stop.
 From here, most people will either go Southeast, to Italy, or Southwest, to Spain.
 Either way, you will have loads to see and can choose based on your own interests.